bmanders716/bmanders716.github.io/cookbook.md

 Strawberry Jelly.

 _Ingredients_--1 quart of strawberries.
-               Ω†lb. of lump sugar.
+               Ì†¨b. of lump sugar.
                Juice of one lemon.
-               1Ω†oz. of Swinbourne's or Nelson's opaque gelatine.
+               1Ì†Øz. of Swinbourne's or Nelson's opaque gelatine.
-               Ω pint of cold water.
+               Ì†∞int of cold water.
-               Ω pint of boiling water.
+               Ì†∞int of boiling water.
                The whites and shells of 2 large eggs.

 _Method._--Soak the gelatine in the cold water.